 Membership costs $20 for an individual, and $25 for families/couples (2 persons sharing a household)

 In addition to our monthly meetings, the club gets involved in outreach programs including public plantings.
 For the past several years, we have planted several large garden beds at the Holland-Bloorview Children's Rehab Hospital with spring-flowering bulbs and also dahlias for summer/fall.
-This year we are extending our support to help plant bulbs in perennial flower beds at the Main Street and Queen Street East branches of the Metro Toronto Library.
+Last year we provided bulbs for flower beds at the Main Street and Queen Street East branches of the Metro Toronto Library.
 This year, we will provide spring bulbs for major beds at the Toronto Botanical Garden, in partnership with Milne House Garden Club.